 Per SB1359, CSUN is required to “clearly highlight, by means that may include a symbol or logo in a conspicuous place on the online campus course schedule, the courses that exclusively use digital course materials that are free of charge to students and may have a low-cost option for print versions.”
-CSUN uses two designations for courses:
+CSUN uses four designations for courses with $0 required costs, under $50 required costs, $50-$150 required costs, and Over $150 required costs.

 Included in the cost caps are: textbooks and other text-based materials, workbooks, lab manuals, online homework platforms and codes or publisher-provided curricular materials for students.